 Launch Xcode to accept the licensing agreements and download additional runtime files necessary for development.

-Install Xamarin Studio using the Xamarin unified installer available from xamarin.com/download.
+Install Visual Studio for Mac from www.visualstudio.com/d.
 The installer will automatically include any tools and SDKs needed for Android development.
 This may take a while depending on what is already installed on the computer since it may have to download fairly large SDKs.

-Launch Xamarin Studio - it will be in your Applications folder, or you can use Spotlight to locate and launch the application.
+Launch Visual Studio for Mac It will be in your Applications folder; you can use Spotlight to locate and launch the application.
 We recommend keeping it in your Dock for quick access.

 In order to keep up with the rapidly changing mobile landscape, Xamarin updates the development platform quite frequently.
 There are three update channels available with Xamarin:

-You can check or change which channel you are on using the Xamarin Studio > Check For Updates system menu option at any time.
+You can check or change which channel you are on using the Visual Studio for Mac > Check For Updates system menu option at any time.

 As you design, build and run your applications, you will want to test them locally before making them available to the world.
 You have two choices for local testing: